 The word seclum is translated broadly, as a race, generation, age, the people of any time.
 Perseus word study tool relates the word seclum to a later form we can now associate with secular people, but that owing to developments in modern languages.

-Backtracking, the Latin verb secludere had a Perfect participle seclusus that became used as an adjective; that adjective in turn gave origin to the noun seclum.
+Backtracking, the Latin verb secludere had a Perfect participle seclusus that became used as an adjective; the adjective in turn gave origin to the noun seclum.

 The form seclusum would have been still an adjective, gramatically neuter; seclusus est: he is separate; seclusa est: she is separate; seclusum est: it is separate.